Nasruddinkhan/accounts-svc/README.md

 - Generate Sonar token add token inside <sonar.token> /<sonar.login> for sonar code quality check

 # Clone and run the project.
-- clone the project add your idea.
+- clone the project open into your idea and run it.
-- add the postman collection `account-svc.postman_collection.json` and environment in your postman
-- `account-env.postman_environment.json` and test the api.
+- add the postman collection `account-svc.postman_collection.json` and environment in your postman `account-env.postman_environment.json` and test the api.

 # Auditing
 - I create custom annotation `LogRequestResponse` please check logging package.
 For enabling this change the log level debug by using actuator.